Live Demo: 100% Patching Coverage in Just 5 Minutes

 2. Propagate them to the system-level proxy.
 For that, run a script on your managed endpoints using Action1 automation, as described in this section.
 The script is provided below; it should be run once.

-PowerShell script for Run Script automation
+PowerShell script to use in the Run Script wizard

 function Get-RegistryValue {